Which Medicare Plan is Right for You?

 - Do you plan to use a specific doctor or pharmacy?

-PDP, MA and MA-PD plans each use a unique network of providers and pharmacies to provide plan members with lower out-of-pocket expenses.
+Prescription drug plans (PDP), Medicare Advantage (MA) plans and Medicare Advantage-Prescription Drug plans (MA-PDP) each use a unique network of providers and pharmacies to provide plan members with lower out-of-pocket expenses.
 If your preferred doctor or pharmacy is not in the plan’s network, your out-of-pocket costs may be higher.

 - How often do you use prescription drugs?